Who owns what?

 WEL Networks owns the electricity distribution network throughout the Waikato.
 Some of this distribution network crosses private property and existing use rights or an easement agreement will apply.

 Generally WEL doesn’t own the lines on private property feeding that individual property.
 These are known as service lines and include any poles, cross arms, underground cables and insulators.

-If your service lines are shared, for example down a right of way, then you all share in the ownership of the lines and equipment - and you have shared responsibility for maintenance.
+If your service lines are shared, for example down a right of way, you will often all share in the ownership of the lines and equipment - and you have shared responsibility for maintenance.

 The following are typical scenarios for low voltage (400 volts):

-- Unit title: In this situation the low voltage cables/lines to the pillar or the pole with the service fuses is owned by WEL.
+Unit title: in this situation the low voltage cables/lines to the pillar or the pole with the service fuses are owned by WEL.
 All service cables feeding each unit are customer owned from the boundary (or the pillar/pole if it is inside the boundary).

 High Voltage (HV) Service Lines (Spurs): it is now standard practice for WEL to own all HV equipment on private property.
 WEL will require an easement over this equipment.
 There are caveats, but generally the land owner will own any LV equipment that is within their boundary, and only supplying them.